orionrobots/orionrobots.github.io/wiki/building_a_battle_robot.md

 <h1  id="Get_a_team">Get a team</h1>
 <p>
-<br/>Unless you are an elite, bachelor(I mean single - not having a degree although that might help too) engineer with huge amounts of time and money on your hands, you are simply not likely to have the resources to build a serious robot as a one man band.
+<br/>Unless you are an elite, bachelor(I mean single - not having a degree although that might help too) engineer with huge amounts of time and money on your hands, you are simply not likely to have the resources to build a serious robot alone.
 Very few- if any of the battling robots were built this way - your first step is to find a likely team of builders.
 Feel free to skim the ads in our <a  href="http://orionrobots.co.uk/tiki-view_forum.php?forumId=6" rel="external" target="_blank">Robot Market Forum</a> or place your own to attract the team.
 </p>
 <p>A team could simply be some school friends, your local neighbourhood engineers, a biker club, an after school club - I am sure if you ask around a bit you can find someone interested.
 </p>
 <p>If your team members are under 18, I recommend at least one adult helper, who will have valuable advice and keep an eye on safety.
 Other than that proviso, generally anyone from age of 5 upwards could be helpful - even just for style and coming up with good ideas.
 Get a good mix of skills if you can, and a good mix of ages can usually help to provide that.
 </p>
-<p>Teams need not be all men (or boys), there are some pretty successful all-female teams, as well as mixed teams.
-Again - girls will help to introduce more varied skills and thinking to the team, adding to the inspiration and the potential of having all aspects considered.
+<p>Robotics is a gender inclusive sport.
+More people of all background will introduce more varied skills and thinking to the team, adding to the inspiration and the potential of having all aspects considered.
 </p>
 <p>When you get people to join the team, you may want to appoint or become a leader, or at least a group coordinator, this does not mean being bossy, but more someone to martial ideas and to keep a little order and synchronisation in the teams activities.
 Make sure the team are aware of the kind of commitment they are going to need - half hearted maybes and no-shows have been the downfall of a few projects.
 Also, even if the event only allows for teams of a limited number, always have a few backups - understudies if you like, in case of someone being taken ill or running into problems.
 </p>